grabel7/ReMikuProj/README.md

 1. Open two consoles, one for the Front-End application and the other for the Back-End.
 2. In Console 1 (Front-End), use: `npm install` (Example directory: ReMikuProj/Front)
 3. In Console 2, navigate to the Back-End directory (ReMikuProj/Back/mikuProj.API) and use `dotnet restore`.
+4. Now you'll need to use your generated Api Key.
+Select "secrets.json" file and replace "example_api_key" with your own key.
-4. In Console 1, use `ng s` to run the Angular Application.
+5. In Console 1, use `ng s` to run the Angular Application.
-5. In Console 2, use `dotnet run` to start the Web API.
+6. In Console 2, use `dotnet run` to start the Web API.

 ## Usage